met4citizen/BigraphQM/README.md

 $\displaystyle\qquad \rho=\sum_{j=1}^{m} p_j|\psi_j\rangle\langle\psi_j|$

-*Note: The density matrix, as it is described here, is just a limited statistical projection.
+*Note: The density matrix, as it is described here, is just a limited projection.
+It can't represent the detailed ancestral structure.
 The bipartite graph itself is the actual data structure of the model.*

-## Computational Basis
+### Computational Basis

 From the observer's point of view all the tokens are identical.
 It also means, that they can't distinguish between two local cliques with the same number